TIPS REGARDING CALIFORNIA "ATROS" IN DIVORCE

 the summons on that party.

-Notwithstanding the foregoing, nothing in the restraining order shall preclude
+(B) Notwithstanding supbparagraph (A), the restraining order shall not

-a party from using community property, quasi-community property, or the
+preclude a party from using community property, quasi-community property,

-party's own separate property to pay reasonable attorney's fees
+or the party's own separate property to pay reasonable attorney's

-who uses community property or quasi-community property to pay his or
+who uses community property or quasi-community property to pay the party's

-her attorney's retainer for fees and costs under this provision shall
+retainer for fees and costs under this provision shall account to the

-account to the community for the use of the property.
-A party who uses
+community for the use of the property.
+A party who uses other property

-other property that is subsequently determined to be the separate property
+that is subsequently determined to be the separate property of the other

-of the other party to pay his or her attorney's retainer for fees
+party to pay the party's attorney's retainer for fees and costs

 (3) Restraining both parties from cashing, borrowing against, canceling,